apivideo/api.video-api-client-generator/templates/documentation/delivery-analytics/domain-referrer.md

 ---
-title: "Domain Referrer Restriction"
+title: Video Domain Restriction
+slug: domain-referrer
+metadata:
-excerpt: "Secure your videos and live streams by restricting from where the content is being consumed"
+  description: Secure your videos and live streams by restricting from where the content is being consumed
 ---
 # Domain Referrer

 Domain referrer restrictions are a great way to make sure that your videos or live streams are secure and being consumed specifically through your domain or subdomains.